 Top 10 Foods Highest in Vitamin D

 Vitamin D is an essential vitamin required by the body for the proper absorption of calcium, bone development, control of cell growth, neuromuscular functioning, proper immune functioning, and alleviation of inflammation.
 A deficiency in vitamin D can lead to rickets, a disease in which bones fail to properly develop.
 Further, inadequate levels of vitamin D can lead to a weakened immune system, increased cancer risk, poor hair growth, and osteomalacia, a condition of weakened muscles and bones.
 Conversely, excess vitamin D can cause the body to absorb too much calcium, leading to increased risk of heart attack and kidney stones.
 The current U.S. DV for vitamin D is 600 IU (international units) and the toxicity threshold for vitamin D is thought to be 10,000 to 40,000 IU/day.2 Sometimes vitamin D values are given in micrograms (mcg,μg), when this is the case remember that 1μg=40IU for Vitamin D. Vitamin D is oil soluble, which means you need to eat fat to absorb it.
-It is naturally found mainly in fish oils, fatty fish, and to a lesser extent in beef liver, cheese, egg yolks, and certain mushrooms.
+Natural food sources of vitamin D include fish oils, fatty fish, and to a lesser extent in beef liver, cheese, egg yolks, and certain mushrooms.
 Vitamin D is also naturally made by your body when you expose your skin to the sun, and thus, is called the sun-shine vitamin.
 In addition, vitamin D is widely added to many foods such as milk and orange juice, and can also simply be consumed as a supplement.
 Below is a list of high vitamin D foods, for more see the list of foods rich in vitamin D2 (Ergocalciferol) and foods rich in vitamin D3 (Cholecalciferol).

 |Vitamin D 100g||Per tablespoon (14g)||Per teaspoon (5g)|